-- K Some textual knowledge which may be narrative based and may contain errors. - U Limited understanding of form, structure and language will be demonstrated.
-Some appropriate points made in response to the question.
-These will be limited and tend to be restricted to levels of plot and characters the latter treated very much as "real" people. - P There may be some signs of personal response, not developed into an argument, not fully supported from the text. - C Communication will be insecure.
-Expression may be weak with multiple errors and some breakdown in communication.
-Structure may be lacking: answers are likely to be partial, undeveloped, narrative commentary in approach; with the assertion of simple points rather than progressive lines of argument. - Answers to passage-based questions are likely to be seriously unbalanced, with an emphasis on narrative or paraphrase.
+- K Evidence of some general knowledge of the text which may be narrative based and may contain errors, rarely relevant to the question and with little or no relevant quotation or selection from the text. - U There may be little or no evidence of understanding of form, structure and language, with some appropriate points made in response to the question.
+These will be limited and tend to be restricted to plot and characters the latter treated very much as "real" people. - P There may be some signs of personal response, not developed into an argument and not fully supported from the text. - C Communication will be insecure.
+Expression may be weak with some breakdown in communication.
+Structure may be lacking: answers are likely to be partial, undeveloped, narrative commentary in approach; with the assertion of simple points rather than progressive lines of argument. - O Others' opinions may be referred to in passing.

+Answers to passage-based questions are likely to be seriously unbalanced, with an emphasis on narrative or paraphrase.
 Passages are likely to have been only partially understood and tentatively located contextually, with little coherent sense of the relationship between textual part and whole.
+There will be little or no mention or consideration of the literary features of the passage.